RetroDECK/ES-DE/INSTALL.md

 **Note:** The resources directory is critical, without it the application won't start.

-ES will look in the following two locations for the resources:
+ES will look in the following locations for the resources:

 * `[HOME]/.emulationstation/resources/`
 * `[INSTALL PREFIX]/share/emulationstation/resources/`

+And it will look in the following locations for the themes:

+* `[HOME]/.emulationstation/themes/`
+* `[INSTALL PREFIX]/share/emulationstation/themes/`

-The home directory will always take precedence, so any resources located there will override the ones in the installation path.
-It's not recommended to override any resources since they are by nature static.
-But using the ability to locate resource files in the home directory is very useful when combined with the command line option `--home` (see below), as a fully portable version of EmulationStation can then be created on a USB memory stick or similar.
+The home directory will always take precedence, so any resources or themes located there will override the ones in the installation path.

-Anyway, after compiling the application, either run `make install` or copy or symlink the resources directory to `~/.emulationstation/resources`.

-`cp -R resources ~/.emulationstation/` \
-or \
-`ln -s $(pwd)/resources ~/.emulationstation/`

-The same goes for the `themes` directory.
-Although ES can start without a theme, it would be pretty pointless as the application would barely be usable.

 **Creating .deb and .rpm packages:**

-Creation of Debian .deb packages are enabled by default, simply run `cpack` to generate the package:
+Creation of Debian .deb packages is enabled by default, simply run `cpack` to generate the package:

 ```
 user@computer:~/emulationstation-de$ cpack